GrapheneOS/AttestationServer/README.md

 Set up ssh `authorized_keys` for the attestation user.

-Copy attestation.service to /etc/systemd/system/attestation.service.
+Copy `attestation.service` to `/etc/systemd/system/attestation.service`.

-On your development machine, deploy the code:
+On your development machine, you will need to change the `remote` variable in the scripts to your server.
+Then deploy the attestation server and static content:

     ./deploy-server
     ./deploy-static

-As root, on the server:
+As root on the server, enable and start the attestation server:

     systemctl enable attestation
     systemctl start attestation

+The server will be listening on `[::1]:8080` by default which [can be changed](https://github.com/GrapheneOS/AttestationServer/blob/main/src/main/java/app/attestation/server/AttestationServer.java#L381).

 ## Email alert configuration